ecco2times1000/Hawaii-Restaurant-Insights/README.md

 - I changed the None values into np.nan values for consistency
 - I wanted to check for duplicate rows, so I checked the gmap_id value counts.
 I realized there were some duplicate rows so I removed them
 - In order to give the do analysis of the "price" column, I made the strings "$"..."$$$$" into 1...4
-- My cleaned df restaurants
+- My cleaned df restaurants only has 1055 rows compared to the original df's 21507 rows

 <table border="1" class="dataframe">
   <thead>